My New Orleans graduation trip was a success!

 For lunch/dinner we went to my favorite restaurant in New Orleans, The Rum House.
 Since it was Tuesday can you guess what I ordered?
 TACOS!
 These were the BEST tacos I have ever had.
 Wow.

-This day was a lot.
-We got the chance to tour a plantation.
-We toured the Whitney Plantation in Edgard, Louisiana.
+On our third day we toured the Whitney Plantation in Edgard, Louisiana.
 This was a very moving experience.
 I felt like the tour we went on was very informative and I learned a lot of things that are not taught in textbooks.
 Being able to see what I have heard about in books and through stories was powerful.
 I tried to soak in as much as I could and take as many pictures as I could, while still being present in the moment.
 It is something I never want to forget.

 Afterwards, we went to Neyow’s Creole Cafe.
 This was yet another great meal.
 The food in New Orleans was definitely on point wherever we went!
 This time around I ordered a Crab Meat Po’boy with mac and cheese.
 My boyfriend ordered fried chicken and mac and cheese.

 This was our last day, so we had to make it count!
 To close out our trip we decided to spend the day at the National WWII Museum.
 There is so much to see in the museum, it’s insane.
-When we finished walking through it (we were there for 3 hours) I thought that maybe we should have taken two days to explore it or taken a break at least.
+Honestly, to get the full experience, I think you’d need a full day.
 My brain hurt after reading facts for hours!
-It was overall a great experience though and I would recommend that if you are in New Orleans you should visit this museum.
+It was overall a great experience though and I would recommend visiting this museum.
 You will not be disappointed!
 I learned a lot from this experience, more than textbooks have ever taught me.
 It was well worth our time.
 I didn’t take many pictures because I was so interested in reading all that I could.